CAUL Position Statement on Digital Dexterity

 CAUL’s 2016 document, Principles and Guidelines for Australian Higher Education Libraries, addresses the role of university libraries in providing support for developing DD skills, including providing “educational programs and training to enable stakeholders to build contemporary research, academic and digital literacy skills” (CAUL 2016, p.9).

 - Society is transformed through the power of research, teaching and learning, all of which occur in a digital context.
 University libraries are instrumental in building society’s capacity for digital dexterity, transforming how people experience knowledge through discovery, use and sharing.

 - University libraries are essential elements of digital knowledge and information infrastructures, enabling student achievement and research excellence.

-- Australian graduates have access to resources that will enable them to develop the digital skills to thrive in a global work context and to become effective global citizens.
+- Australian and New Zealand graduates have access to resources that will enable them to develop the digital skills to thrive in a global work context and to become effective global citizens.

 - A proactive approach to lifelong learning is a key component of digital dexterity, and businesses should facilitate employee learning in partnership with education institutions, including libraries.

 - CAUL supports the UN 2030 Sustainable Development Goals, including the importance of digital inclusion and citizenship in achieving those goals.

 CAUL will take a proactive approach towards digital dexterity and will work to address gaps in the following ways: